mooahmad/prestaconcept.github.io/presta-cms-media/index.md

 -   Gallery Advanced
 -   Carousel

-Feel free to use it, extends it or take it as an example for your own block.
+Feel free to use it, extend it or take it as an example for your own block.

 ## Media and Media advanced

-This blocks allow you to add a sonata media.
+This block allows you to add a sonata media.

-The advanced media adds a title, a content and handle a layout parameter which allow you to have different rendering with the same block.
+The advanced media adds a title, a content and handle a layout parameter which allows you to have different rendering with the same block.

-Here is an exemple with Creative theme :
+Here is an example with Creative theme :

 <p class="center" markdown="1">
 ![Media advanced](/assets/presta-cms-media/block-media.jpg)